 A Category I charter entitles the affiliated group to meeting space, on a space-available basis, at the SCS/AIA Joint Annual Meeting for a business meeting and/or reception, provided the affiliated group has no outstanding financial obligations to the SCS.
 The business meeting and/or reception will be noted on the SCS Annual Meeting Program.

-A Category II affiliation, in addition to all the privileges of a Category I charter, also entitles the affiliated group to a panel or paper session listing on the SCS Program, provided the papers for these sessions are anonymously refereed by the affiliated group.
+A Category II affiliation, in addition to all the privileges of a Category I charter, also entitles the affiliated group to organize a panel, seminar, workshop, or lightning talk session for the SCS Program, provided the contributions for these sessions are anonymously refereed by the affiliated group.
 Abstracts for affiliated group panels are submitted directly to the designated organizers, and should follow the SCS guidelines for abstracts.
 Affiliated groups wishing to present a panel should submit an affiliated group report.
 Affiliated groups wishing to present a seminar should submit a seminar proposal.
 Those wishing to present a workshop or lightning talk panel should submit a workshop proposal.

 Please note the following regulations regarding Affiliated Group Panels:

 - Panel organizers have the right to cancel their panels if submitted abstracts are, in their judgment, insufficient in number, quality, or relevance to constitute a valid panel.
 The panel must be canceled if the organizers receive fewer than 4 abstracts for consideration or accept fewer than 3.
 Organizers may accept a maximum of 6 papers.

 - Only papers submitted anonymously by the announced deadline and accepted through a process of anonymous review may be presented.

 - Although the organizers may appoint presiders and discussants/respondents for their sessions, invited talks are not permitted.

 - Reviewers and organizers may not present papers although they may serve as discussants/respondents.